-(A promise to do something in the future is a false representation if the person making the promise did not intend to keep the promise when (he) (she) made it.)
+(A promise to do something in the future is a false representation if the person making the promise did not intend to keep the promise when (insert applicable pronoun) made it.)

-(A statement of intent to do something in the future is a false representation if the person making the statement did not intend to do it when (he) (she) made the statement.)
+(A statement of intent to do something in the future is a false representation if the person making the statement did not intend to do it when (insert applicable pronoun) made the statement.)

-1. Use whichever parenthesized phrases are appropriate.

-2. When appropriate, this instruction should be given with Instruction 19:3.
+- 1. Use whichever parenthesized phrases are appropriate. - 2.
+When appropriate, this instruction should be given with Instruction 19:3.